blockchain5992/_api/README.md

 imported libraries:Mongoose,Express,cors,body-parser nodemon with the help of npm install .

-running the api:npm start  which is autometically start the server and run.
+running the api:npm start  which is autometically start the server and run.we will send data to the api with the help of postman .

 GET Routes